-In 1999, I had the opportunity to live with the Hanonoo Mangyans of Mansalay, Oriental Mindoro as part of my course in Theology.
+In 1999, I had the opportunity to live with the Hanonoo Mangyans of Mansalay, Oriental Mindoro, as part of my course in Theology.

 On April 29, Amâ Anghel invited us to his farm way up the mountains.
 He guided us to Sitio Lumboy, an hour’s walk from Sitio Amaga.

-Then I saw them distribute pieces of “Marie“ biscuits.
+Then I saw them distribute pieces of” “Marie“ biscuits.

+The pastor bade everyone to be silent while he prayed.
 Then the two deacons went around again, each carrying a pitcher of water.